 Steps You Can Take to Improve Your Credit

-The good news is that you have the right to check your credit reports at any time to make sure that they are healthy and to confirm that the information contained in your reports is accurate.
-You are even entitled to a free credit report from Equifax, TransUnion, and Experian once every 12 months via AnnualCreditReport.com.
+You have the right to check your credit reports at any time to ensure they are healthy and to confirm that the information in your reports is accurate.
+You are entitled to a free credit report from Equifax, TransUnion, and Experian once every 12 months via AnnualCreditReport.com.
 If you discover errors or mistakes when you check your credit, you have the right to dispute those errors under the Fair Credit Reporting Act.

 Paying down credit cards and other outstanding debt can also help poor credit.
-Non-profit credit counseling agencies, such as those certified by the National Foundation for Credit Counseling (NFCC), may be a helpful option if your credit card debt has gotten out of control.
+Non-profit credit counseling agencies, such as those certified by the National Foundation for Credit Counseling (NFCC), could be helpful if your credit card debt has gotten out of control.

 The condition of your credit can impact everything from your monthly auto payment to your ability to land a job.
-When it comes to insurance, there is a chance that credit problems could make it more difficult or more expensive to obtain coverage.
-In short, your credit matters.
+When it comes to life insurance, your credit history is one of the factors that is considered to determine your premium.

-How To Shop For Insurance If You Have Poor Credit
+How To Shop For Life Insurance If You Have Poor Credit